Open Ethos User Guide

 Social Distance Weighting

-Most people naturally weight impacts on themselves and loved ones more heavily than impacts on strangers.
-Open Ethos makes this explicit through social distance weights.
+Most people weight impacts on themselves and those close to them more heavily than impacts on strangers.
+Open Ethos makes that explicit rather than hidden.

 Self (default: 1.0)